-On the third day of our visit to Iceland we said "good bye" to the Edinborg Guesthouse at Eyvindarhólar and took the main road, highway 1, east along the coast.
+Early in the morning of our visit to Iceland day three we said "good bye" to the Edinborg Guesthouse at Eyvindarhólar and took the main road, highway 1, east along the coast.

-This day of our trip involved a lot of driving, about 312 km, along highway 1, and we quickly reached the town of Vik (population 318), where we stopped to see the beaches of black sand and interesting rock formations.
+Today, our visit to Iceland, day three, involved a lot of driving, about 312 km, along highway 1, and we quickly reached the town of Vik (population 318), where we stopped to see the beaches of black sand and interesting rock formations, and it is also a great time to make sure you have enough fuel to continue your journey.

 I would have liked to take a look at Hof as it is a small farming community of about 100 people, but we had to press on and we continued on to Höfn where we had booked accommodation for our third night.

-There was some dramatic scenery on the way ...
+There was some dramatic scenery during our visit to Iceland day three, and on the way ...

 We passed through some amazing landscapes ranging from mountains, glaciers, and waterfalls, including the beautiful Seljalandsfoss shown below, black sand beaches and Jökulsárlón which is a glacial lake.